hootsuite/vault-ctrl-tool/docs/CONFIGURATION.md

 ### Concepts

 At the top of your configuration file, is a `version`.
 Upgrading from one configuration version to another may require some small changes to your configuration file.
-See the README at the root of the project.
+See the README and CHANGELOG at the root of the project.

 Secrets and templates both have a `lifetime`.
 Lifetimes are how the tool knows when it needs to rewrite your secrets or templates.
-Two lifetimes are currently understood; `token` and `static`.
+Templates and secrets can use `token` and `static`.
+There is a third lifetime of `version` discussed below.
 Secrets and templates with static lifetimes are never rewritten once they're initially created.
 It is assumed the secrets in those files are static, and as a service using this tool, you would rather have to force restarting things in order to get new secrets (either by restarting your Kubernetes pod, terminating an EC2 instance in an ASG, or deleting the briefcase file - causing the tool to lose state).

-The lifetime of 'token' indicates that the secrets contained in the files become invalid if the Vault token being used expires.
+The lifetime of `token` indicates that the secrets contained in the files become invalid if the Vault token being used expires.
 These secrets will be fetched again, and files will be rewritten out of necessity after the tool re-authenticates.

+The lifetime of `version` is quite special, only valid on secrets stored in a KVv2 backend, and has a limited use case.
+Secrets that do not have an `output` may use `version`.
+When the tool runs, it will always fetch a copy of the secret from Vault.
+If the version in Vault is newer than the one in the briefcase, and the new secret is older than 30 seconds, any fields that specify an `output` will be overwritten.
+See the [Secrets](#secrets) section below before using this.

 These examples assume you're running with `--input-prefix /etc/vault-config --output-prefix /etc/secrets`.